EffortlessDevYT/twitch-jokebot/README.md

 # twitch-jokebot by EffortlessDev
 A simple jokebot for Twitch in 10 steps
-Follow the tutorial on youtube: URL
+Follow the tutorial on youtube: https://www.youtube.com/watch?v=O2dxjAHUhxw

 ## Twitch bot token url
 Replace CLIENTID in the url with your application client id from dev.twitch.tv